-This is the 11th issue of "Imports of Goods and Services" covering data for the financial year 2017-18.
+This is the 13th issue of "Imports of Goods and Services" covering data for the financial year 2019-20.
 The publication provides annual estimates of Pakistan's imports of goods and services compiled by the State Bank of Pakistan (SBP).
 Goods are physical, produced items over which ownership rights can be established and whose economic ownership can be passed from one institutional unit to another by engaging in transactions.
 Imports of goods cover payments for movement all these transactions to non-residents.
 Services are the result of a production activity that changes the conditions of the consuming units, or facilitates the exchange of products or financial assets.
 Services are not generally separate items over which ownership rights can be established and cannot generally be separated from their production.
 Services are intangible deliveries and their main features are that they are neither transferred nor storable.
 Imports of services include the payments for services performed by the nonresidents for residents.

-Major part of the imports data compiled by SBP are reported by authorized dealers in foreign exchange thorough International Transaction Reporting System (ITRS) and are on mixed f.o.b. (free on board) and c.i.f.(cost insurance and freight) basis.
-The BOP estimates are arrived at a uniform f.o.b. valuation by deducting the element of freight and insurance estimated at 8% up to FY11, 6% from FY12 to FY16 and 3.5% from Jul FY17 onwards of total import payments and adding the imports not covered by the banking channel i.e. imports financed by loans, suppliers & other credits, grants etc. Estimates of imports of capital goods supplied to Pakistani branches or subsidiaries from the parent companies abroad based on annual survey of foreign investment are also covered.
-Information on imports under personal baggage, sales of duty free shops, land borne imports from Afghanistan and imports of Export Processing Zone (EPZ) from the rest of world are also included.
+Major part of the imports data compiled by SBP are reported by authorized dealers in foreign exchange through International Transaction Reporting System (ITRS) and are on mixed f.o.b. (free on board) and c.i.f.(cost insurance and freight) basis.
+The BOP estimates are arrived at a uniform f.o.b. valuation by deducting the element of freight and insurance estimated at 8% up to FY11, 6% from FY12 to FY15, 3.5% for FY16 to FY18 and 2.7% from July 2018 onwards of total import payments and adding the imports not covered by the banking channel i.e. imports financed by loans, suppliers & other credits, grants etc. Estimates of imports of capital goods supplied to Pakistani branches or subsidiaries from the parent companies abroad based on annual survey of foreign investment are also covered.
+The imports under personal baggage, NRI, land borne imports from Afghanistan and imports of Exports Processing Zone (EPZ) from the rest of world are also included.

 Data compiled by Pakistan Bureau of Statistics (PBS) are based on flow of commodities crossing Pakistan Custom's boundaries.
 The BOP imports are on f.o.b. basis whereas PBS releases imports on c.i.f. basis.
-The category of General Merchandise in BOP is comparable with the "Imports" released by Pakistan Bureau of Statistics based on data provided by customs authorities.
-Under sixth edition of the IMF's Balance of Payments Manual (BPM6), Goods procured in ports by carriers are also added in imports under General Merchandise to arrive at Imports of Goods.
-Owing to difference in coverage, timing, valuation and classification of exchange record vis- à-vis customs records, the figures in this publication are likely to differ from those released by the Pakistan Bureau of Statistics, Statistics Division of the Ministry of Economic Affairs and Statistics.
+Under sixth edition of the IMF's Balance of Payments and International Investment Position Manual (BPM6), Goods procured in ports by carriers are also added in imports under General Merchandise to arrive at Imports of Goods.
+Owing to difference in coverage, timing, valuation and classification of exchange record vis- à-vis customs records, the figures in this publication are likely to differ from those released by the Pakistan Bureau of Statistics, Government of Pakistan.
 Over longer intervals, however, these differences will tend to minimize.
 Due to rounding off separate items, totals may show minor differences.